A Very British Cover-Up

 On Thursday, with the nation winding down and xmas shopping, retired judge Sir Peter Gibson completed a review of 20,000 top secret documents pertaining to allegations of involvement by MI5 and MI6 officers in the American ‘extraordinary rendition’ program introduced in the aftermath of 9/11.

-‘It does appear…that the United Kingdom may have been inappropriately involved in some renditions.
+Sir Peter concluded that “It does appear…that the United Kingdom may have been inappropriately involved in some renditions.
 That is a very serious matter.
-And no doubt any future inquiry would want to look at that.’
+And no doubt any future inquiry would want to look at that.”

-Maybe, but that doesn’t mean that the British establishment wants any such outcome.
-The government has announced that the ’27 issues’ identified by Sir Peter as worthy of concern will be investigated by the Parliamentary Intelligence and Security Committee (ISC), a body which the intrepid investigator Chris Ames has called ‘ toothless, clawless, and clueless.’
+Not necessarily.
+The government has announced that the ’27 issues’ identified by Gibson as worthy of concern will be investigated by the Parliamentary Intelligence and Security Committee (ISC), a body which the intrepid investigator Chris Ames has called “toothless, clawless, and clueless.”

 One of the suspects rendered was the Islamist Libyan fighter Abdul-Hakim Belhaj, who alleges that he was ‘rendered’ by the CIA in Kuala Lumpur, then to Bangkok while flying from China to the UK with his pregnant wife to claim asylum, and flown to back to Libya, where he was tortured.

-Belhaj was a member of the Libyan Islamic Fighter Group (LIFG), consisting mostly of veterans of the Afghan mujahideen who were looking to overthrow Gaddafi.
+Belhaj was a member of the Libyan Islamic Fighter Group (LIFG), which consisted mostly of veterans of the Afghan mujahideen who were looking to overthrow Gaddafi.
 But this was before the world decided that Gaddafi’s regime was an oppressive dictatorship and helped overthrow it.